 Offered: Fall, Spring.

-NURS 312 - Death and Dying (3)

-Students explore their own feelings about death and dying from historical, ethical, and legal perspectives.

-Prerequisite: Consent of instructor.

-Offered: Spring.

 NURS 314 - Health and Aging (4)

 An interdisciplinary approach is taken to the health/mental health of older adults.
 Normal aging is compared to disease/disorders.
 Students cannot receive credit for both GRTL 314 and NURS 314.